-One can see that the script is read over & over from the notes written and the labels on them write it down and hear yourself... there are many ways to memorize lines, and it's not that difficult.
+One can see that the script is read over & over from the notes written write it down and hear yourself... there are many ways to memorize lines, and it's not that difficult.
 The difficult part is after that.
 Would you recommend this job to others?